 Battery Care: Charging

-Please ensure that you connect black to the negative (-) and the red to the positive (+).
+Please ensure that you connect black to the negative (-) and red to the positive (+).

 How to charge your battery when you’ve finished playing golf

-We recommend charging when returning from the course.
-When fully charged disconnect the battery from the charger and top-up the charge before you are due to play again.
+We recommend charging the battery when you return from the course, when the battery is fully charged (minimum 12-hour charge), disconnect the battery from the charger and top-up the charge before you are due to play again.
 Leaving a battery on charge all the time can cause damage if the charger develops a fault and keeps charging.
 Electric storms and power cuts can also affect the performance of the charger.